chocolateboy/babel-plugin-source-map-support/README.md

 * build - compile the plugin and save it to the target directory
 * test - compile the plugin and run the test suite
-* test:build - compile the plugin and run the test suite in debug mode (which dumps each transformed test case)
+* test:debug - compile the plugin and run the test suite in debug mode (which dumps each transformed test case)

 ## Gulp tasks